cloudsecuritylabs/DP-200-Azure-Labs-Completed-Video-Hands-On-Lessons/README.md

 DP-200-Implementing-an-Azure-Data-Solution.
 This page contains all of the hands on solutions for DP-200 github lab series.

-# DP-200-Implementing-an-Azure-Data-Solution - Link to video: https://youtu.be/1H87wyjm1Gs
+# DP-200-Implementing-an-Azure-Data-Solution

-## Lab 1 - Azure for the Data Engineer
+## Lab 1 - Azure for the Data Engineer - - Link to video LAB1: https://youtu.be/1H87wyjm1Gs